Full-Atom Peptide Design with Geometric Latent Diffusion: Our Method:

 where $\KL$ denotes the KL divergence, $\lambda_1$ and $\lambda_2$ reweight the contraints on the sequence and the structure, respectively. $\gL_\textit{KL}$ prevents the scale of $\vz_i$ from exploding and constrains $\vec{\vz}_i$ around $\texttt{C}_\alpha$ to retain necessary geometric information.
+Such regularization also helps ensure consistent scales between the peptide latent coordinates and the pocket, mitigating potential issues arising from their different levels of abstraction.
 Then we have the overall training objective of the variational autoencoder as follows:

+We have explored $\text{E}(3)$-invariant latent space, which appears to have difficulties in reconstructing the full-atom structures since it lacks information of geometric interactions with the pocket atoms (Appendix~\ref{app:inv_latent}).